How do we collect information from you?

 - your marital status

-- salary, annual leave, pension and benefits information
+- current employer name, position held, salary, annual leave, notice period, pension and benefits information

 - copies of right to work documentation including your insurance number, passport, work permit, visa